Frydenlund: Recent history

 American-Danish entertainer Victor Borge purchased the property in 1957.
 In 1960, he sold it to Haldor Topsøe who established a research centre in the buildings.

 Architecture

 The current house is a three-winged Neoclassical building.
-The architect is unknown.
+It is attributed to Jørgen Henrich Rawert.
+It was restored by Carl Brummer in 1907–09.

 Krieger's original house from the 1720s was a tall, octagonal building with timber framing.
 It is still clearly visible as a rounded projection on the main wing.

 The complex was listed in 1918.
 The architectural firm Berten && Schewing was commissioned to make a masterplan for restoration and development of the buildings in 2010.